 The term “neuroscience” has only been around since the 1960s, but the field has grown tremendously over the past 60 years.
-Developments in technology have provided neuroscientists with innovative and exciting ways to perform their valuable work.
+Developments in technology have provided cognitive neuroscientists with innovative and exciting ways to perform their valuable work.

 But what is a neuroscientist?
 And what knowledge, skills, and tools do they use in their work?

-The simplest explanation is that neuroscientists are specialized biologists that focus on the nervous system.
-They rely on a range of other sciences, like biology, chemistry, and psychology to investigate the inner workings of the human brain.
+The simplest explanation is that cognitive neuroscientists are specialized biologists that focus on the nervous system.
+They rely on a range of other sciences, like molecular biology, chemistry, and psychology to investigate the inner workings of the human brain.